 Superstars Losing Their Voices

-During the last half of 2011, three major recording artists dropped out of circulation due to vocal health issues.
+In 2011, three major recording artists dropped out of circulation due to vocal health issues.
 Each developed a slightly different voice problem that required rest and eventually surgery.

 Such hemorrhages are often the result of phonotrauma, the physical stresses caused by vocalizing, upon the tiny blood vessels of the vocal fold.
 Loud singing or pushing the voice when it is tired or if one is ill may predispose a singer to such vocal hemorrhages.
 The latest news reports suggest that as Adele’s recovery progresses, she will start back very slowly taking what she has described as some “very basic voice lessons.”
 She will likely take the first half of the year off from performing to help ensure a full and complete return of her famous voice.
 Aerosmith’s Steven Tyler was reported to have struggled with the same condition in 2006, requiring a similar surgical procedure as Adele.
 Noted voice expert, Dr. Steven M. Zeitels, a Harvard Medical School doctor who practices at Massachusetts General Hospital in Boston, treated both artists.